Undergraduate Research Opportunities

 Undergraduate Honors Research, CHEM 492 (Fall) and CHEM 493 (Spring)

 The Chemistry Honors Research Program, CHEM 492/493, offers students in their final year at Rice the opportunity to perform a two-semester, individual chemistry research project.
 These courses function as a pair and must be taken in the same academic year.
 Course requirements include (but are not limited to) completing a research proposal, a public presentation of findings, and a formal research report or thesis in the Spring term.
 Students must formally apply into CHEM 492/493 with the recommendation of their Research Advisor.
-If you are conducting research for a thesis outside the Chemistry Department you must have an on-campus Chemistry Department secondary advisor.
-Applications must be submitted to the course instructor February 1 - August 1 (early application submission is highly encouraged).
+If you are conducting research for a thesis outside the Chemistry Department, you must have an on-campus Chemistry Department secondary advisor.
+Applications must be submitted to the course instructor (either Dr. Gilbertson or Dr. Yearty) between February 1 - August 1 (early application submission is highly encouraged).
 Students who complete the Chemistry Honors Research Program are given primary consideration for "Distinction in Research and Creative Work," a university award for select undergraduates, chosen by the Department and granted at commencement, which appears on the transcript and diploma.

 How do I register for Undergraduate Research?